 I have offered the shorter Kiyotaki rods as micro fishing rods for some time and they have been well received.
 The 7'10" Kiyotaki 24 is getting to the length where it is useful for tenkara fishing on extremely small and very tight streams.
 It is the rod that I include in the very popular Kids Tenkara Kit.
 Despite its short length, it is a surprisingly capable rod.
 The largest fish I have ever caught while tenkara fishing, a 20 1/2" smallmouth bass, was caught with that rod.

 At 8'10", the Kiyotaki 27 is a full foot longer than the 24, and is a more capable rod.
-For streams that are brush choked or have a low canopy that just can't fish, it will prove to be very useful.
+For streams that are brush choked or have a low canopy that you just can't fish with a longer rod, it will prove to be very useful.

 People have reported catches of 15" and 16" trout on the Soyokaze 27.
 Based on the penny ratings, the Kiyotaki 27 should be a more capable rod than the Soyokaze.
 The Soyokaze 27 is a 17.5 penny rod.
 The Kiyotaki 27 is a 20 penny rod - which puts it right between the Shimano LLS33NX at 19 pennies and Shimano LLS36NX at 21.
 Pretty good company, I'd say.